-At PAM Transport, we put an emphasis on helping our drivers develop true truck driving careers by giving them plenty of opportunities to gain experience, increase their earning potential, and develop as professionals.
+At PAM, building careers has always been our focus, putting an emphasis on helping new drivers by giving them plenty of opportunities to gain experience, increase their earning potential, and develop as professionals.

 This shows in the way PAM has created a number of programs designed to provide drivers with options and maximize their earning potential with the ultimate goal of achieving the right work-life balance for wherever they find themselves in their truck driving careers.

 PAM prides itself on giving new drivers — students who have just earned their CDLs — a start to their truck driving careers.

 Most carriers avoid these recruits, requiring a minimum of three months of OTR experience.
 And while some take them on, they often put them on the road without any supplemental training.
 This leads to frustration, failure, lost licenses, debt, and danger for the drivers and everyone else on the road.

 PAM’s solution is simple: a driver mentorship program.
 Student drivers at PAM are placed under the care of a seasoned driver who shows them the ropes and makes sure they have all the skills they need to operate on their own as professional truck drivers.

 Meanwhile, the experienced drivers who serve as mentors get a series of earnings boosts that really add up: pay for all miles their students drive, and a bonus for every student they mentor to success.
 All told, it can add up to more than $20,000 more per year.

 Marion Foote has seen both sides of the mentor program.
 She joined PAM as a student driver and then became a mentor once she’d earned her stripes.
 “I went through truck driving school, did my orientation, and then went out with my mentor, which was a fabulous experience,” Marion recalls.
 “PAM allows you to work with what works best with them and what works best for you . . .
 I’m banking money.
 I kind of like that about being a mentor; you can do that.”